Gleyber Torres Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.4 K/9, which ranks 23rd in MLB.
+- The 8.4 strikeouts per nine innings compiled by the Tigers pitching staff ranks 22nd in MLB.

-- The Tigers have the 20th-ranked team ERA across all MLB pitching staffs (4.56).
+- The Tigers have the 20th-ranked team ERA among all MLB pitching staffs (4.55).

-- Tigers pitchers combine to give up 152 total home runs at a clip of 1.2 per game (to rank 13th in the league).
+- Tigers pitchers combine to allow 154 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

-- Olson makes the start for the Tigers, his 13th of the season.
-He is 2-5 with a 5.29 ERA and 68 strikeouts in 68 2/3 innings pitched.
+- Skubal gets the start for the Tigers, his 10th of the season.
+He is 3-2 with a 4.06 ERA and 50 strikeouts in 44 1/3 innings pitched.

-- The righty's most recent time out was on Tuesday against the Chicago Cubs, when he threw 4 2/3 innings, surrendering six earned runs while giving up four hits.
+- In his last time out on Wednesday, the lefty threw six innings against the Chicago Cubs, allowing four earned runs while surrendering six hits.

-- In 15 games this season, the 24-year-old has put up a 5.29 ERA and 9 strikeouts per nine innings, while allowing a batting average of .243 to opposing batters.
+- The 26-year-old has an ERA of 4.06, with 10.2 strikeouts per nine innings, in nine games this season.
+Opponents are batting .240 against him.

 © 2023 Data Skrive.
 All rights reserved.